Sh1r0Yaksha/SmolTAS/README.md

 # v2.1.1
 * No need to make the "Inputs" folder yourself, it will be made by the mod automatically

+# 2.1.2
+* Fixed issue which created infinite ERROR logs in the console after opening a level
+* Fixed issue which deleted the previous input files when the game opened
+* Now exiting the menu (Esc button) won't keep the game paused

 # Acknowledgements

 * SALT by [MegaPiggy](https://github.com/MegaPiggy/SALT)